lf-wxp/BetterKonachan/README.md

 # BetterKonachan
-It's a better way to browse and download wallpaper of animation and manga in [acglife.club](http://acglife.club)
+It's a better way to browse and download wallpaper of animation and manga in [acglife.club](https://acglife.club)

 The wallpaper data of this project base on [konachan.net](http://konachan.net/)

-## master branch
-* vue2
-* flask

 ## Todo list
-- [ ] multi-columns(There are some incompatible issues between firefox and chrome) vs Grid vs Flex and compatibility
-- [ ] pop-up window of information
-- [ ] independent reload handler for every component
-- [ ] albume background image fade-in and fade-out animation of music component
-- [ ] image list flip animation of list component
-- [ ] new layout
-- [ ] github avatar link
-- [ ] use vue-rx
+- [ ] optimize the upload function